Doctors Hospital

 HDIR Logo EN

-In 2013 the Norwegian healthcare authorities developed a strategy aiming for a better health service, based on knowledge and best practice, and with fewer variations.
-The purpose is to maximize good health in the general population, by ensuring safe quality treatment and care, and a unified health service facing the patients.
+In 2013 the Norwegian healthcare authorities developed a strategy for improved health services, based on knowledge and best practice, and with fewer variations.

-A vital part of the mission for the Directorate of Health is to provide good, user-friendly access to health information and services to the following user groups:
+A vital part of this mission for the Directorate of Health is to provide user-friendly access to verified health information and services for professionals, private individuals, and researchers.

 The authorities had their own set of requirements as well: